What is Family Mediation?

-If mediation is successful and the parties agree to settle some or all of the issues, the parties execute a mediated settlement agreement.
-If all issues are settled at mediation, the parties attend a brief uncontested final hearing to finalize the divorce or other family law proceeding, and make the agreement law.
-If the parties don’t come to an agreement on any or all of the issues, they can try to mediate or settle again, or proceed to a trial on the issues remaining.
+If family mediation is successful and the parties agree to settle some or all of the issues, the parties execute a mediated settlement agreement.
+If the parties don’t come to an agreement on any or all of the issues, they can try to mediate or settle again, or proceed to a trial on the issues that remain.

-Divorce and other family law proceedings are often complex and overwhelming.
+Family law proceedings are often complex and overwhelming, and a mediator cannot give legal advice to the parties.
 In order to best protect your rights and interests, you should hire an experienced family law attorney to prepare for and represent you at your mediation.
-At the minimum, you should consult with an attorney to help you determine your rights and responsibilities, so you can be better prepared to negotiate.
+At the minimum, you should consult with an attorney to help you determine what your legal rights and responsibilities may be, so you can be better prepared to negotiate and decide if a settlement proposal is fair.
 Consulting with an attorney prior to mediation can help you ensure that your prior case filings, or case record, has the foundation necessary to obtain your ultimate goals and keep you focused on getting the relief you actually need as opposed to making decisions out of anger or emotion.
-An experienced family law attorney will also educate you – not only concerning the legal intricacies of your case, but also regarding the cost of taking your case to trial if you do not settle.
-With the knowledge and experience of a family law attorney on your side, you will be best equipped to make decisions about your case.
+An experienced family law attorney can also educate you – not only concerning the legal intricacies of your case, but also regarding the cost of taking your case to trial if you do not settle.
+With the knowledge and experience of a family law attorney on your side, you will be best equipped to make decisions about your case and future.

 To speak to an experienced Attorney with Levinson & Capuano, LLC about representation at Mediation contact Info@BrowardLegal.com or (954) 703-2110.